stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-versed-notify.md

 only a very small number of the signed delegations that will have updated the CDS or CDNSKEY record between two scanning runs.

-Frequent scanning: costly.
-Infrequent scanning: slower convergence (i.e. delay until the DS in the parent is updated).
+Frequent scanning is costly.
+Infrequent scanning causes slower convergence (i.e. delay until the DS in the parent is updated).

 ## CSYNC Scanners